Top reasons for a customer-centric approach in pharma marketing

 Covid-19 changed the world and the way people consume information and engage with products.
-A spotlight was shed over Healthcare, as it became the center of attention and concern.
+A spotlight was shed over Healthcare, as it became the centre of attention and concern.

 So, pharmaceutical companies need to redirect their focus from HCP to also end-users.
 And further, share information to become more influential among those who have a word to say.

-Nearly 85% of patients think that they can be responsible for their health while accessing the needed resources online (1).
+Nearly 85% of patients think that they can be responsible for their health while accessing the needed resources online.
 Thus, pharma has to adopt a customer-centric approach right away.
 And deliver digital information relevant to the patients and detailed data to HCP.

 To engage successfully, pharma marketing must delete the gap by adopting a B2C model in their communication strategy.
 Consequently becoming influencers through the right channel at the right time!
 Let’s explore this a bit more.